Updated August 14, 2026

 While the web ROI formula itself is simple, monitoring ROI is a little more complex.
 Get started with these four steps.

-Don’t assume that your website is doing all the heavy lifting.
-Customers may come across your brand a few times before they finally follow through with a purchase.
+Customers may come across your brand a few times before they finally follow through with a purchase, making attribution tricky.

 “Businesses often struggle to track exactly where revenue is coming from,” explains Veronika Nedashkovskaya, Head of Content and Comms at Rocketech.
 “Someone might see an ad today, visit next week, and buy a month later.
 Which channel gets the credit in this case?”